Neurodivergent Hub

 Duration: Week 1 - week 4, week 8 and week 11

-ADHD Group Coaching
+ADHD Group Coaching at St Lucia

 Receive ADHD-specific coaching.
 Participate in discussions and explore effective methods to manage studies.

-Express your interest in ADHD Group Coaching.
+Express your interest in ADHD Group Coaching at St Lucia

 Date: Mondays (2 - 4pm) starting 28 July, and Wednesdays (9 - 11am) starting 30 July